 Most hobby and semi-professional machines do not have an ATC spindle.
 That means that the tools can not be changed quickly and tool change require loosening the nut with the collet and change tool.
 The before mentioned part is still quite simple and quick, but the main problem is that now with the new tool you don’t know the length of the tool neither can the length be stored in the tool table since manually changing tools is not repeatable.

-To solve that problem, the first and most commonly used option is to touch off tool manually with the help of gage block or dowel pin on the known reference surface.
+To solve that problem, the first and most commonly used option is to touch off tool manually.
+You can do that with the help of gage block or dowel pin on the known reference surface.
 That is quite repeatable and easy but also time consuming as well as prone to errors.

-The better option is to automate that process with the CNC tool setter and reliable probing routine that automatically measures the tool lenth and apply the right offset so you can resume machining quickly after changing the tool.
+The better option is to automate that process with the CNC tool setter and reliable probing routine.
+That can automatically measure the tool lenth and apply the right offset so you can resume machining quickly after changing the tool.

 Benefits of automatic tool setter